Cody Lindenberg

 Cody Lindenberg (born January 15, 2002) is an American professional football linebacker for the Las Vegas Raiders of the National Football League (NFL).
 He played college football for the Minnesota Golden Gophers and was selected by the Raiders in the seventh round of the 2025 NFL draft.

-Early life and high school
+Early life

 Lindenberg attended Anoka High School in Anoka, Minnesota, and was rated as a three-star recruit before receiving his only offer from Minnesota.
 In May 2019, Lindenberg committed to play college football for the Minnesota Golden Gophers.

 College career

 During his first four collegiate seasons from 2020 through 2023, Lindenberg appeared in 26 games, where he notched 115 tackles with eight being for a loss, a sack, and two pass deflections, for the Golden Gophers.
 He suffered a hamstring injury in the 2023 preseason, limiting him to four games that year.
 In week ten of the 2024 season, Lindenberg notched ten tackles in a win over Nebraska.